 Sexual misconduct is a broad term encompassing any sexual behavior that was committed without effective consent, or an affirmative agreement – through clear actions or words – to engage in sexual activity.
 The person giving consent must act freely, voluntarily, and with an understanding of his or her actions when giving the consent.

 Actions prohibited without effective consent include sexual penetration; sexual touching; sexual harassment; sexual exploitation; stalking; relationship dating and domestic violence; attempted act/accomplice to sexual misconduct; use of alcohol and/or drugs to induce incapacity; and retaliation.

-The university is committed to a safe, hostile free environment for all students, and will work with you on additional safety measures to include housing, counseling services, class schedules, escort services, “no contact” restrictions, extracurricular activities and athletic events, and other actions as appropriate.
+Augusta University is committed to a safe, hostile free environment for all students, and will work with you on additional safety measures to include housing, counseling services, work/class schedule modifications, campus escort services, and letters of “no contact,”.

-If an individual requests confidentiality, the Title IX coordinator will take all reasonable requests to investigate and respond to the complaint consistent with the request; however, the investigator may determine that the circumstances warrant immediate action to remove the individual from danger or to prevent further harm.
+If a reporter requests confidentiality, the Title IX coordinator will take all reasonable requests to investigate and respond to the complaint consistent with the request.

 If a report was also filed with a law enforcement agency, a separate criminal investigation will likely occur alongside the university process.

-Criminal investigations are done to determine if an individual has broken the law, whereas a university investigation determines whether a student has violated the university’s sexual misconduct policy.
+Criminal investigations are done to determine if an individual has broken the law, whereas a university investigation determines whether a student or employee has violated the university’s sexual misconduct policy.

 Those found in violation of the law are subject to criminal prosecution, apart from the sanction imposed by the university.